 Public transport: Enter “Gan Garoo Zoo" into Moovit.
 There are frequent buses between Afula and Beit Shean.
 The bus stop is only a short distance from the zoo.

 Their gift shop sells hot and cold drinks and snacks.
 There are WCs.
 The facility tries its best to keep people comfortable in hot weather and there are mist sprays on the paths.
 There is a fridge by the park entrance to keep your packed lunch cool.
 There is a recommendation to come after 5.00 pm during the summer, as the weather is then cooler and the animals more active.

-It is recommended to walk around the park in a counter-clockwise direction.
+I recommend walking around the park in a counter-clockwise direction.
 There is much to keep children occupied.
-This includes a maze (you are unlikely to get lost) with realistic dinosaurs, many of which move if you press the nearby button, a petting farm, and of course feeding the kangaroos.
-At the entrance you are given change in 1 nis coins so you have money to pay for the kangaroo feed at one shekel a handful.
+This includes the maze with realistic dinosaurs, many of which move if you press the nearby button, and of course feeding the kangaroos.
+At the entrance you are given change in shekel coins so you have money to pay for the kangaroo feed at one shekel a handful.
 Guides are continuously present in the kangaroo compound.